-This gingerbread cake is pretty easy to make.
-I will say be sure to measure your spices accurately.
-If you’re missing one, you’re flirting with blandness.
-I prefer freshly grated nutmeg to the pre-ground but if that’s all you have, it’ll be fine!
+- Use fresh nutmeg (if you can) – I prefer freshly grated nutmeg to the pre-ground but if that’s all you have, it’ll be fine!
 And the brown butter cream cheese frosting is a true game-changer.

 - Cozy Gingerbread House

 - Salted Caramel Linzer Cookies

 If you tried this Gingerbread Cake Recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
 Thanks for visiting!

 - 1 teaspoon baking soda